 - To talk about your family, you can say, "I have a brother/sister, and I'm the oldest / youngest. " To learn the same from the person, ask: " what about you?".

 - This question " what about you? " is a valid question to ask to obtain the same information that you just gave.

 - To find out what someone enjoys you can ask "do you have hobbies? " Or " what do you do when you're not working? ".A good answer is: "I like going out with friends / playing football/watching movies ..."

 You can use these phrases to learn English and to have easy conversations with strangers or friends.

-If you want to learn English quickly, there is nothing better than English conversational nights!
-It’s better than an English lesson because it allows you to learn and listen to English as it is used in real situations.
+If you want to learn English online or at home quickly, there is nothing better than English conversational nights!
+It's better than an English lesson because it allows you to learn and listen to English as it is used in real situations.